ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 | CBOR Tag | Data Item | Semantics | Reference |
 |----------|-----------|-----------|-----------|
 | CPA765 | CBOR map, CBOR array, CBOR tag | RATS Conceptual Message Wrapper | {{type-n-val}}, {{cbor-tag}} and {{cmw-coll}} of {{&SELF}} |

+[^rfced] This document uses the CPA (code point allocation) convention described in {{?I-D.bormann-cbor-draft-numbers}}.
+For each usage of the term "CPA", please remove the prefix "CPA" from the indicated value and replace the residue with the value assigned by IANA; perform an analogous substitution for all other occurrences of the prefix "CPA" in the document.
+Finally, please remove this note.

 ## RATS Conceptual Message Wrapper (CMW) Indicators Registry {#iana-ind-ext}